Rick Zoucha, PhD, PMHCNS-BC, CTN-A, FAAN

 600 Forbes Avenue, 527 Fisher Hall Pittsburgh, PA 15282

 Dr. Zoucha is a Certified Transcultural Nurse-Advanced.
 He was inducted as a charter member of the Transcultural Nursing Scholar in 2004.
 Dr. Zoucha was bestowed the Leininger Award in 1998.
 Dr. Zoucha was inducted as a Fellow in the American Academy of Nursing in 2014.
+He was named the Joseph A. Lauritis, C.S.Sp.
+Endowed Chair for Teaching and Technology in 2015.
 Dr. Zoucha has been invited to speak at national and international conferences as well as Visiting Professor/Scholar in Puerto Rico, Spain, New Jersey, Taiwan, Australia and North Dakota regarding issues of cultural care.
 Dr. Zoucha serves as an Associate Editor of the Journal of Transcultural Nursing and Director of the Transcultural Nursing Scholars.

 Languages spoken, read/write*: